simul/simul.github.io/ref/simul/sky/basekeyframe.md

 | Include: | Sky/BaseKeyframer.h |

-The base keyframe structure, containing time, the time that the keyframe represents.
+The base keyframe structure, containing \ref time, the time that the keyframe represents.